kenlimmj/terracotta-warrior/README.md

 ### `RandEngine`
 The `RandEngine` namespace provides functions that assist with the creation and selection of random variables.
-In order to ensure reproducibility of the data generated, it overwrites `Math.random()` internally with a seeded RNG from David Bau's [seedrandom](https://github.com/davidbau/seedrandom).
+In order to ensure reproducibility of the data generated, it overwrites `Math.random()` internally with a seeded RNG from David Bau's excellent [seedrandom](https://github.com/davidbau/seedrandom) package.
+He didn't pay me to say this, but do buy him a beer if you can.

 The constructor for `RandEngine` has two configuration parameters, shown here with their default values:
 ```js